How to Manually Import Updates into WSUS

 reg add HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v4.0.30319 /V SchUseStrongCrypto /T REG_DWORD /D 1

+After you run the above command, try downloading the update again, and it should be successful.
 Take a look at this excellent article on how to troubleshoot WSUS Connection issues with SCCM.
 This is especially useful when WSUS fails to connect to the SCCM server.

 WSUS Update Catalog Add Button Missing?

-While manually importing updates into WSUS, you might find the Add button missing in Microsoft Update Catalog.
+While manually importing updates into WSUS, you may find the Add button missing in Microsoft Update Catalog.
 When launching the Microsoft Update Catalog from WSUS, no option is available to allow for importing content into WSUS.
 Refer to the following troubleshooting guide to fix WSUS update catalog add button missing error.